bvonkonsky/GettingAndCleaningData/CodeBook.md

-The [original data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) for this data cleaning assignment wer produced by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, and Davide Anguita.
+The [original data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) for this data cleaning assignment were measured in a study conducted by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, and Davide Anguita.
 More information about the data and the study that produced it is available on the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 Papers arising from the original or cleaned data should reference: